DAT210/Payment/README.md

 - PaidDate	TEXT
 - Discount	REAL

 Sum, Tips, DeliveryPrice and Discount are used to calculate how much the customer should pay.
+This value is stored in PriceToPay.

 Paid is true (1) when the customer has paid, or false (0) when the customer still needs to pay.